 Oceanography-Biology 104 (3 credits)/online: HCC students have the opportunity to receive 3 college credits by enrolling in Biology 104-Oceanography.
 Students will be required to complete coursework prior to the program and record daily observations and assignments in a lab notebook while on the program.
-The online portion of the course will be taught from July 7 -August 1 and the final project for the course will be due when deplaning in Maryland.
+The online portion of the course will be taught from early July - early August and the final project for the course will be due when deplaning in Maryland.

 OR Geology 117 Lab (1-credit)/online: HCC students have the opportunity to receive 1 college credit by enrolling in Geology 117 lab.
 Students must have completed Geology 107 or Physics 106 in a prior semester or they must apply for instructor approval to register for this class.
-This course will be taught online beginning July 7 - August 1 and the final project for the course will be due when deplaning in Maryland.
+This course will be taught online early July - early August and the final project for the course will be due when deplaning in Maryland.

 The cost for the program (not including the cost for taking courses for credit) is $2,600*.
 (Limited Financial Aid is available for HCC credit students.)

 • Transportation to/from the airport in Bermuda and travel around the island via bus.